Particular/docs.particular.net/samples/web/send-from-aspnetcore-webapi/sample.md

 ---
-title: Using NServiceBus in an ASP.NET Core WebAPI Application
+title: Using NServiceBus in an ASP.NET Core WebAPI Application sample
-summary: Illustrates how to send messages to a NServiceBus endpoint from a ASP.NET Core WebAPI application.
+summary: NServiceBus sample that illustrates how to send messages to an endpoint from a ASP.NET Core WebAPI application.
 component: Core
-reviewed: 2019-11-12
+reviewed: 2022-03-25
 related:
 - nservicebus/hosting
 ---

 include: webhost-warning

 This sample shows how to send messages to an NServiceBus endpoint from an ASP.NET Core WebAPI application.